Oneflow-Inc/oneflow-documentation/en/docs/basics/03_dataset_dataloader.md

 ## Loading a Dataset

-Here is an example of how to load a pre-loaded `Dataset`.
+Here is an example of how to load by `Dataset`.

 - `root`: the path where the train/test data is stored,
 - `train`: `True` for training dataset, `False` for test dataset